Salamanca Market

-Salamanca Market is a renowned street market held every Saturday at Salamanca Place in Hobart, Tasmania, Australia.
+Salamanca Market is a street market held every Saturday at Salamanca Place in Hobart, Tasmania, Australia.
 Since its inception in 1972, the market has grown to become the most visited tourist attraction in Tasmania, attracting over one million visitors per year.

 Overview

-Located along Hobart's historic waterfront, the market stretches the length of Salamanca Place, flanked by Georgian sandstone warehouses that now house galleries, cafes, and boutiques.
-The market features over 350 stalls offering a diverse range of locally made products, including hand-worked glass, Tasmanian timbers, bespoke jewellery, stylish clothing, organic produce, original artworks, ceramics, leather goods, handcrafted cheeses, breads, wines, spirits, and a variety of hot foods.
+Located along Hobart's historic waterfront, the market stretches the length of Salamanca Place, flanked by Georgian sandstone warehouses that now house galleries, cafes and boutiques.
+The market features over 350 stalls offering a diverse range of locally made products, including hand-worked glass, Tasmanian timbers, bespoke jewellery, stylish clothing, organic produce, original artworks, ceramics, leather goods, handcrafted cheeses, breads, wines, spirits and a variety of hot foods.

-The market attracts between 25,000 to 40,000 visitors each Saturday, making it Tasmania's most popular tourist destination.
-It is owned and operated by the City of Hobart, and has received multiple awards recognising its excellence as a community event and tourist attraction.
+The market attracts between 25,000 to 40,000 visitors each Saturday.
+It is owned and operated by the City of Hobart.

-Although the market officially opens at 8:30 am, the general consensus is that if a stall is set up, the stall is open.